Director of Advocacy

 Serving since 2016

 Ramona Hattendorf came to disability rights after a decade advocating to close education gaps in Washington schools.
 Her first career was in journalism, working for newspapers large and small in Idaho, California, Pennsylvania, Virginia and Illinois.
-More recently she has worked in marketing, government relations and civic engagement, specializing in helping people develop and analyze policy proposals and engage with elected leaders.
+More recently she has worked in nonprofit marketing, government relations, and civic engagement, specializing in helping people develop and analyze policy proposals and engage with elected leaders.

 She first started working on disability issues as a government relations coordinator working with parents statewide to implement social emotional learning; positive behavior interventions and supports; equity, access and opportunity for students with disabilities; and ending use of restraints and isolation.